Izebiafe/Hello_Microverse/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-If you'd like to contribute to this project, feel free to fork the repository and make changes as you see fit.
-Please submit a pull request with your changes and I'll review them as soon as possible.
+Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [Issues Page](../../issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>